Meet the faculty and staff of the EWU Music Department

 Having taught flute at a variety of levels, from beginning 5th graders at Bursch Elementary School in Compton, CA, to gifted high-schoolers in Detroit, MI, as Principal Flute and Mentor of the Detroit Civic Orchestra, Ms. Bercilla is looking forward to working with the students of EWU as adjunct professor of flute.
 She currently maintains a private studio in Spokane, WA, where she lives with her husband, Adam Wallstein.

 Daniel and his wife, Bethany Schoeff-Cotter, run the popular oboe cane website, Northwest Oboe Cane.
 They sell precisely gouged cane for making reeds to oboists around the world.
 Together they have twin boys, Ethan and Logan, born in 2012, who keep them incredibly busy.
 Daniel also has a large private studio of clarinet students.
-Teaching is a passion of his, and he is incredibly proud of the achievements of each and every one of his students.
-In addition to his private studio, Daniel is the Adjunct Professor of Clarinet at Spokane Falls Community College and since 2012 has been the Adjunct Professor of Clarinet at Eastern Washington University.
-In 2013, Daniel was named the Director of Woodwinds for the Department of Music at Eastern Washington University.
+Teaching Cotter's passion, and he is incredibly proud of the achievements of each and every one of his students.

 Jane Ellsworth is Associate Professor of Music at Eastern Washington University, where she teaches music history.
 Both a musicologist and a clarinetist, her scholarly and performing activities explore the intersection of various disciplines.